Meet YOLO26: next-gen vision AI.

 Flask webpage with semantic search results overview

 • CLIP uses a vision encoder (e.g., ResNet or ViT) for images and a text encoder (Transformer-based) for language to project both into the same multimodal embedding space.
-This allows for direct comparison between text and images using cosine similarity.
+This allows direct comparison between text and images using cosine similarity.

 • FAISS (Facebook AI Similarity Search) builds an index of the image embeddings and enables fast, scalable retrieval of the closest vectors to a given query.